Things to do in Japan in December

 Top things to do

 Urban tourism offers many attractions.
 At the beginning of the month, you can still see Japanese maple 🍁 trees, while Christmas lights are already illuminating the city at sunset.
-Daily visits can easily continue into the evenings, when end-of-the-year animations cheer up visitors and Japanese people in bars and malls.
-Note: Christmas in Japan is a commercial celebration, and not a religious one: everything remains open on December 25th.
+Daytime visits can easily continue into the evenings, when end-of-the-year animations cheer up visitors and Japanese people in bars and malls.
+Note that Christmas in Japan is a commercial celebration, and not a religious one: everything remains open on December 25th.

 Travel packing tips